eholin/WP-Advanced-Recent-Posts/README.md

 # Changelog

+## 0.6.9
+* Added the ability to filter the posts by tags (only in a shortcode, in widgets this ability will be available in the next version).
+You can include or exclude post by a specific tag or multiple tags.
+Now only work with posts.
+* Fixed issue with fixed height of a element in mobile version of the Responsive Grid layout.

 ## 0.6.9 developer release
 * Fixed issue with compatibility with Woocommerce (when columns has the same styles names)
 * Refactored the formation of the element style for all layouts